mhthies/smarthomeconnect/README.md

    It will be only install smarthomeconnect and the dependencies of its core features.
    Additional depdencies are required for certain interface modules and can be installed via pip's/setuptool's 'extras' feature.
    See [Depdencies section](#Dependencies) of this readme for a complete list.
+   If you install SHC from a source distribution (in contrast to a "binary" package, such as a "wheel" package from PyPI), you'll need NodeJS and npm installed on your machine, which are used to download the web UI assets during the Python packaging process.

 2. Create a Python script (let's call it `my_home_automation.py`) which imports and starts Smart Home Connect:
    ```python